benjaminkomen/wildfly-swarm-test/README.md

 You now have at least a .war and a .jar file in your target folder of your project.

-Run the following two commands:
+Run the following two commands (while your current direction is the folder of the wildfly-swarm-test project):
 `docker build -t bkomen/wildfly-swarm-test .`

 `docker run -p 8080:8080 bkomen/wildfly-swarm-test`

+You can now access your application at http://localhost:8080/hello

 After you are done you need to run:
 `docker ps`